 1. Cartagena

 I recommend three days in Cartagena.
-Here’s a Cartagena itinerary to make the most of your visit:
+Here’s my recommended Cartagena itinerary:

 2. Tayrona National Park